bradfordcondon/gatsby_profile/src/posts/cv.md

 ## Employment

-September 2018 to present: IT Specialist III, University of Tennessee
+* September 2018 to present: IT Specialist III, University of Tennessee

+> Tripal core developer.
+Collaborative Tripal developer for the Hardwood Genomics Web and the USDA-NAL I5K project.

-February 2017 to September 2018: Postdoctoral associate, Department of Entomology and Plant Pathology, University of Tennessee, Knoxville.
+* February 2017 to September 2018: Postdoctoral associate, Department of Entomology and Plant Pathology, University of Tennessee, Knoxville.

 >I develop the Hardwood Genomics Web (HWG), a web site that houses genetic and genomic data from a variety of hardwood tree species.
 I contribute to Tripal, an open source genomic database and website framework.
 I also authored the mobile app TreeSnap, which allows citizens to partner with scientists to track and study trees.
 I serve as the biological point person for undergraduate and graduate lab programmers to help them understand the underlying database model.

-January 2016 to January 2017: Postdoctoral associate, Department of Plant Pathology, University of Kentucky.
+* January 2016 to January 2017: Postdoctoral associate, Department of Plant Pathology, University of Kentucky.

 >Performed bioinformatic analyses for whole-genome alignment and phylogenetics of the rice blast pathogen _magnaporthe oryzae_.
 Developed and implemented a mentoring program in bioinformatics for undergraduate biologists, UK-BLAST.

-June 2014 to December 2015: Postdoctoral associate, Department of Ecology, Evolution, and Behavior, University of Minnesota.
+* June 2014 to December 2015: Postdoctoral associate, Department of Ecology, Evolution, and Behavior, University of Minnesota.
 >Planned and implemented a large-scale metagenomic study of bacterial and fungal endophytes for over 1,000 native prairie grass leaves.
 Designed a metagenomic sequencing and analysis pipeline.

-August 2007 to June 2014: Graduate Student and Post-Doctoral fellow, Department of Plant Pathology & Plant-Microbe Interactions, Cornell University, advised by Dr. [B Gillian Turgeon](http://www.plantpath.cornell.edu/labs/turgeon/index.html)
+* August 2007 to June 2014: Graduate Student and Post-Doctoral fellow, Department of Plant Pathology & Plant-Microbe Interactions, Cornell University, advised by Dr. [B Gillian Turgeon](http://www.plantpath.cornell.edu/labs/turgeon/index.html)

 >Performed genetic and genomic studies using the model fungal phytopathogen Cochliobolus heterostrophus.
 Acted as lab co-manager in charge of ordering and hiring/training/managing undergraduate students.